hannakahehu/Sauti-App/README.md

 # Sauti-App
-This is an app that  anonymously report incidence
+This is an app that anonymously report incidence confidentiality at it best!